kangtastic/peapod/README.md

-# peapod - Proxy EAP Daemon
+# peapod - EAPOL Proxy Daemon
 ## Overview
 **peapod** is a daemon that proxies **IEEE 802.1X Extensible Authentication Protocol over LAN (EAPOL)** packets between Ethernet interfaces.
 It supports a few tricks on a per-interface basis, so it may be considered a (highly) rudimentary general-purpose transparent bridging firewall/rewriting proxy for EAPOL.